 Programs and Curriculum

 Choosing your program(s) is choosing how you want to generate revenue.
-Most kids coding academies do this in several ways.
+Most kids coding academies, schools, and learning centers do this in several ways.
 The most popular of which are:

 - Offer online classes and curriculum